jaydenc3399/sep11-freedom-project/prep/plan.md

 - [ ] Task 6: Creating the difficulty levels to choose from Easy, Medium and hard (3/11)
 - [ ] Task 7: Downloading the sprites and choosing which ones that I will want to use for my project (3/12)
 - [ ] Task 8: After adding in the sprites I am going to create the command that allows my sprites to be able to move using both WASD and the arrow keys (3/13)
-- [ ] Task 9: I am going to try to add in the sound effect to the death along with the explosion command to my sprites (3/14)
+- [ ] Task 9: I am going to try to add in the sound effect to the death along with the explosion command to my sprites (3/16)
-- [ ] Task 10: Add some particles to the explosion effect and maybe add a music theme to the background (3/15)
+- [ ] Task 10: Add some particles to the explosion effect and maybe add a music theme to the background (3/17)
+- [ ] Task 11: Adding in the OnCollide function which I will add the sound effect of getting hurt to the function like when a gun shot hits the opponent (3/18)
-- [ ] Task 11
+- [ ] Task 12: Adding in a colorful game background, uploading it from the kaboom website (3/19)
+- [ ] Task 13: Adding in the health bar for both the charcters and making sure it takes damage when hit.
+(3/20)
+- [ ] Task 14: Uploading like guns to the players or maybe making some balls come out of the players (3/23)
+- [ ]

 #### Beyond MVP